ncandio/coding_exercises_/README.md

 A representation of how I write production code
 A complete or polished software project
 Code intended for deployment in real-world applications

+# Coding exercises in Python / C++ / Go

+- two number sum with list comprehension
+Two Sum - Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
+ You may assume that each input would have exactly one solution, and you may not use the same element twice.
+ You can return the answer in any order.

+- squared array
+Given an array of integers that is sorted in ascending order, return a new array containing the squares of each number, also sorted in ascending order.